weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Proof

 (a) Let E be the range of {p,).
-1f E is finite then there is a p€ E and a sequence {n;} with ny <n, <ny <++-, such that
+1f E is finite then there is a p \in  E and a sequence {n;} with ny <n, <ny <++-, such that

 Png = Pn, =""" =P.

 The subsequence {p,,} so obtained converges evidently to p.

-If E is infinite, Theorem 2.37 shows that E has a limit point p € X.
+If E is infinite, Theorem 2.37 shows that E has a limit point p  \in  X.
 Choose n, so that d(p, p,,) < I. Having chosen n,, ..., n;_;, we see from Theorem 2.20 that there is an integer n; > n;_, such that d(p, p,,) <1/i.
 Then {p,} converges to p.